kootenpv/kootenpv.github.io/_posts/2019-06-16-textsearch-an-NLP-library-for-fast-configurable-search.md

 The goal of [textsearch](https://github.com/kootenpv/textsearch) is to be the fastest when you need to quickly search and find multiple strings (and sometimes still some regex).
 The trick to these algorithms is that regardless of how many words you are looking for, you only loop once over the text you are searching.
 This is what makes it efficient.
+In case you're interested, read about trie data structures and the aho-corasick algorithm in particular.

-I am currently in the process of rewriting many packages to use this instead of regex (all having roughly a 30x speedup over the current code that's regex based):
+Currently I am in the process of rewriting many packages to use this instead of regex (all having roughly a 30x speedup over the current code that's regex based):

 - [contractions](https://github.com/kootenpv/contractions): Fixes contractions such as `you're` to you `are`
 - [metadate](https://pypi.org/project/metadate): Finding dates in natural text